Z333RO/security-tools-public/README.md

 1. download_execute.py - When run by user, downloads and executes Lazagne.exe.
 Then sends printed data to your email.

 ## Automation
 1. kitchen_sink.py - Throw the kitchen sink at a target.
 Specify commands or scans to run at a target all at once.
+(Good for CTFs and exams)
 2. ks_cli.py - Improved version of kitchen sink script, you just run the script and specify the target to get scanning.
 Then hit enter to check progress.
 (There is a bug when hitting enter, any commands that failed still pop up as pending - need to fix this later.)

 ## Kali Setup